vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 # {{ page.title }}

-{% include video.html url="/assets/videos/visualizing-complex-functions/z^unitcircle.webm" attrs="controls loop autoplay" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/z^unitcircle.webm" attrs="controls loop" %}

-I don't want an explanation, [skip to the pretty pictures](#visualizations)!

 ## Complex Numbers

 Don't let the name scare you, complex numbers are easier to understand than they sound.
-A complex number is actually comprised of two numbers: A real number and an imaginary number.
-The real number is the one everyone is used to, from negative infinity to infinity and everything in-between.
-The imaginary number is a bit less intuitive.
-You may have briefly encountered the concept in a math class.
-An imaginary number is a real number multiplied by $$i$$.
-This is a special symbol that is defined to be $$i^2 = -1$$.
-The reason this is important is because normally there is no solution to the square root of a negative number.
-With the imaginary numbers we can now find such a solution.
-And like all explanations of the imaginary numbers I am obliged to point out that they have been named poorly.
+A complex number is actually comprised of two numbers: A real number and an imaginary number added together.
+A real number is the one everyone is used to, every value between negative infinity and infinity.
+An imaginary number is a little less intuitive.
+It is a real number multiplied by the square root of negative one, or $$i$$. $$i$$ is a special constant that is defined to be $$i^2 = -1$$.
+The reason this constant is important is because normally there is no solution to the square root or logarithm of a negative number.
+In fact, most functions have a natural extension to the complex domain, like $$\sin()$$.
+I am compelled to point out that they have been named poorly.
+Gauss' "_lateral number_" is a much better name.
 They exist and are as useful as negative numbers, but you will find neither in the physical world.

 ### Cartesian Coordinates